Share this entry

 Dave – How long should leaders anticipate uncertainty to be the norm?

 From the get-go, Dave Dorman answers the hard question, of how long to anticipate uncertainty from a health and economic perspective.
 “It’s going to be very hard between now and year-end to do anything other than react to the circumstances as they play out each day.”
 The combination of civil unrest, a pandemic, federal reserve inflations, presidential elections, and unemployment is one that he hopes won’t make us immobilized as a nation.
-Economically, we could anticipate high-interest rates and inflation, but all problems that are in the future as a result of turning the economy on and off as well as federal reserve release.
-Additionally, with a number of people out of work, he can’t see how we will avoid a recession and how long the recession lasts will be correlated to the uptick in the spread of the virus.
+Economically, we could anticipate high-interest rates and inflation; but these are all problems that will occur in the future as a result of turning the economy on and off, as well as federal reserve release.
+Additionally, with a number of people out of work, he can’t see how we will avoid a recession.
+How long that recession lasts will be correlated to the uptick in the spread of the virus.

 “Real leadership is incredibly important.”

-Dave – would you be at all surprised if from a health standpoint, that we’re all still doing what we’re doing right now at the end of 2021 and then going into 2022?
+Dave – Would you be at all surprised if, from a health standpoint, we’re all still doing what we’re doing right now at the end of 2021 and then going into 2022?

 As mentioned, Dave Dorman sits on the board of CVS where he is privy to conversations around vaccines with pharmaceutical companies and the like.
 Although he expressed concern about the number of people being infected and the related risks of overrunning the healthcare system, he was hopeful about the timing of a working vaccine and antivirals.
 “I think that we’re going to have a working vaccine in the first quarter of next year.”
 He mentioned we should be expecting extraordinary results as the entire world is energized on a problem of this scale.